hubleto/help/book/content/pages/en/apps/customers/delete-customer.md

 ---

-### Delete Customer in edit form
+### Delete Customer in Edit Form

-If you need to review a customers’s details before deletion, you can remove it from the edit form.
+If you need to review a customer’s details before deletion, you can remove it from the edit form.

 {% include 'components/step-by-step.twig' with {'steps': {
   '1': {
     'title': 'Find the Customer',
-    'description': 'Locate the desired customer in the list.', 'example': markdown('![Delete-customer](' ~ bookRootUrl ~ '/book/content/assets/images/customers/customers-click-on-record.png)'), },
+    'description': 'Locate the customer you want to delete in the list and click to open their record.', 'example': markdown('![Delete-customer](' ~ bookRootUrl ~ '/book/content/assets/images/customers/customers-click-on-record.png)'), },

   '2': {
     'title': 'Open the Customer Record',
-    'description': 'Click on the Customer to open its details.', 'example': markdown('![Delete-customer](' ~ bookRootUrl ~ '/book/content/assets/images/customers/edit/customers-edit-form.png)'), },
+    'description': 'Click on the customer’s name to open their profile and view the details.', 'example': markdown('![Delete-customer](' ~ bookRootUrl ~ '/book/content/assets/images/customers/edit/customers-edit-form.png)'), },

   '3': {
     'title': 'Click Edit',
-    'description': 'Click `Edit` in the top left corner.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/edit-button.png)'), },
+    'description': 'In the customer’s profile, click the **Edit** button in the top left corner to make changes to the customer’s details.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/edit-button.png)'), },

   '4': {
     'title': 'Click Delete',
-    'description': 'Click the `Delete` button in the top right corner.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/delete-button.png)'), },
+    'description': 'While in the edit form, click the **Delete** button located in the top right corner of the page to begin the deletion process.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/delete-button.png)'), },

   '5': {
     'title': 'Confirm Deletion',
-    'description': 'Click `Confirm` to remove the Customer.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/confirm-delete-button.png)'),
+    'description': 'Click **Confirm** to remove the customer from the system.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/buttons/confirm-delete-button.png)'), },
-  },

   '6': {
     'title': 'Final Confirmation',
-    'description': 'Confirm the deletion to remove the Contact permanently.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/popup/confirm-delete.png)'), }
+    'description': 'Finally, confirm the deletion to permanently remove the customer from the system.', 'example': markdown('![Delete-contact](' ~ bookRootUrl ~ '/book/content/assets/images/popup/confirm-delete.png)'), }
 }} %}